The Universe of Fractals

 Hypnotic by its axial symmetries, fascinating by its details where the mind can get lost and project more or less phantasmagorical shapes and faces, the concept of "Fractal" developed by Denis Rodella offers a pictorial universe of great originality and vast diversity.

-On the edge of a "fixed idea" if not an "aesthetic obsession", this work is expressed in abstract figures that combine central symmetry and artistic sensitivity.
-Which gives it, despite its geometric and repetitive side, a disturbing charm from which a "magnetic" beauty emerges.
+On the edge of a "fixed idea" if not an "aesthetic obsession", this work is presented in abstract figures that combine central symmetry and artistic sensitivity.
+Which gives it its geometric and repetitive side, giving off a disturbing charm from which emerges a beauty that is like "magnetic".

 “Tribute to Soulages” Collection